 Frequently Asked Questions

-Maybe you've had a change of heart about the university you have previously chosen, changed your mind about a particular course, or you're re-thinking career options.
-Whatever the reason, the UCAS Clearing process gives you the opportunity to select a different course or university and find a place for September 2022.
+Maybe you've had a change of heart about the university you have previously chosen, changed your mind about a particular course, or you're rethinking career options.
+Whatever the reason, the Clearing process gives you the opportunity to select a different course or university and find a place for September.

 Clearing is a period where universities fill the remaining places on their courses.
 It is an opportunity for people to apply late into the summer months to start university in September.

 Clearing opens on 5 July 2023 and ends in early October.
-You can contact us here at the University of Wolverhampton by requesting a call back to discuss applying through Clearing.
+You can contact us here at the University of Wolverhampton by requesting a call to discuss applying through Clearing.

-If you're studying a Level 3 qualification, such as A-levels, you will likely receive your results on 18 August 2022 (results day).
-Once you have your results, you can call our university Clearing hotline on tel: 01902 518 585.
-We offer extended phone line hours on results day, where you can contact us if your results were not as expected.
+If you are currently studying for a Level 3 qualification, such as A-levels, you will likely receive your results on results day, which will be 17th August.
+Once you have your results, you can call our university Clearing hotline.
+We offer extended phone line hours on results day, where you can contact us if your results are not as expected.

 If you already have the results of your qualifications, you can contact us from 5 July.

 If you have an offer at another university (conditional or unconditional) but you have changed your mind and would like to apply to us through Clearing, you can decline your place under UCAS Hub.
 We advise that you contact us regarding an informal offer before you do this.